A young boy works in a machine shop when he should be a school.

 How prevalent is child labor?

-There were an estimated 138 million children engaged in child labor in 2024, according to UNICEF and the International Labor Organization (ILO).
+An estimated 7.8 percent of the world's children are engaged in child labor.
 Boys are more likely than girls to be involved in child labor at every age, but when unpaid household chores of 21 hours or more per week are included, the gender gap reverses.

-While the latest data show a total reduction of over 20 million children since 2020, reversing a previous spike, the world has missed its target of eliminating child labor by 2025.
+While the latest child labor facts show a total reduction of over 20 million children since 2020, reversing a previous spike, the world has missed its target of eliminating child labor by 2025.

 In Latin America and the Caribbean, Middle East and North Africa, child labor rates are much lower, at 1 in 20.
 The Asia and the Pacific region saw its child labor rate decline from 6 percent to 3 percent between 2020 and 2024 (49 million to 28 million children).